-Like many artistic works, my new quartet was born in tragedy, more than one in fact.
+Like many artistic works, my new quartet was born of tragedy, more than one in fact.
 The first was the presidential election of 2016.
-The Amernet Quartet and I had just decided to do a piece during this time and so the work begins with the feeling I, and many others, have about the present condition of our politics.
-The second movement is dedicated to my mother, Anna Filameno, who died weeks after the election as described further below.
+The second was the passing of my mother, Anna Filameno, who died weeks after the election as described further below.
 The two are inextricably bound, as my mother was, in addition to being an actor and screen writer, a political activist.
 The finale is my emphatic rendition of The National Anthem.
 This music is imbued with feelings shared with those who have lost loved ones and those who are concerned as to the present condition of our politics.

-Another tragic event which informs this work is that of the death of my mother, Anna Filameno.

-Within weeks after the election she was in hospital stricken with cancer and she died at the end of January 2017.
-Not only this, but she died watching in horror as CNN displayed tragic imagery as to the present state of political affairs.
+Within weeks after the election my mother was in hospital stricken with cancer.
+She died watching in horror as CNN displayed tragic imagery as to the present state of political affairs.
 Anna possessed and instilled in me a deep concern for politics.
 She wanted to see the first woman president and was, again, horrified at what occurred.
-All of this certainly adds to the intensity of emotion present in movement one and is also the prime inspiration for movement two which I dedicate specifically to her memory.
+All of this certainly adds to the intensity of emotion present in this music.
+I dedicate this music to her memory.

 The second movement, ‘Jitterbug/Lamentation’, begins with what I call the ‘jitterbug theme’.
 My mother was, in the day, jitterbug champion of New York City three years in a row!
-Dancing and dance themes infused her work and life and so I begin her movement with this theme and it returns throughout the piece.
+Dancing and dance themes infused her work and life.
 Lamentation begins with a viola solo, is taken up by the quartet and develops into a unified expression before the dance theme returns.
 You will also hear music inspired by the earlier times, a theme and variation on T.”Fats” Waller’s Ain’t Misbehavin’, which is a kind of theme song of mine, and a melody Anna would sing around the house in her theatrical and operatic voice.

 There was another event, tragic in nature, which I needed to include in this music, i.e. the death of my former teacher, the great composer Karel Husa.
-At first I created themes using the letters of his name, as I have been wont to do in the past on similar occasions, but again, I had to continue to search for my solution.
-Additionally, there was a musical problem to solve… how to get from the language of the first two movements to a place where a setting of the national anthem sounded like a natural progression.
+At first I created themes using the letters of his name, as I have been wont to do in the past on similar occasions, but that didn’t quite do it this time.
+Additionally, there was a musical problem to solve… how to get from the language of the first movements to a place where a setting of the national anthem sounded like a natural progression.

-There was still, however, the overall context in which to house this homage.
-At first I conceived of a scherzo movement to follow the movement dedicated to my mother.
-I like the music I came up with, but decided it was part of a future work.
-Instead, a rather esoteric notion came to mind.
+There was still, however, the overall context in which to house this homage, and a rather esoteric notion came to mind.
 Movement three of my quartet is titled ‘Cosmic Node’ and is a depiction of a spiritual idea, that of the time between lifetimes.
 You will hear what sounds like radio waves and static from which emerge echoes of themes from the earlier movements, specifically the heart theme and the jitterbug theme, which here transforms and becomes gentle and calming before yet another element is introduced.

 Once I was in this place, I imagined I heard from another spirit in the void.
 A few years ago another of my chief mentors from the past died, composer Donald Erb.
-And so at this point in the quartet, before reaching the theme which acts as homage to Karel Husa, I included an homage to Donald Erb.
-For this I created a variation on his theme for his Concerto for Brass, which premier I was present for in years past, an event I will never forget. [note: a few years ago I created a short (7 minute) memorial film for Don which you can visit here: ErbMemorial.]
+And so at this point in the quartet I included an homage to ‘The Big Dude’, Donald Erb.
+For this I created a variation on his theme from his Concerto for Brass, for which premier I was present in years past – an event I will never forget. [note: a few years ago I created a short (7 minute) memorial film for Don which you can visit here: ErbMemorial.]

-So there it is, my ‘freedom quartet’ in which I celebrate many forms of freedom; emotional, american political and others, and also ‘freedom from’ what may be considered ‘fashionable’ in today’s musico/political world.
-In this piece I evolved my musical language to express the ‘intent’ of this work.
-I certainly think more about ‘intent’ and ‘motivation’ than ‘isms’, perhaps another influence from having an actress as a mother, who instilled in me from an early age appreciation of the great character actors who express true ‘range’ in their art.
-Even so, at the end of this compositional process I realized there is one ‘ism’ I might be willing to accept the usage of, especially in reference to this work, i.e. ‘expressionism’… ‘American Expressionism’.
+This music celebrates many freedoms; emotional, American political and others, and also freedom from what may be considered ‘fashionable’ in today’s musico/political world.
+In this piece I evolved my musical language to express the intent of this work.
+I certainly think more about intent and motivation than ‘isms’.
+Perhaps this expresses the influence of having an actress as a mother.
+Anna had a great appreciation of the great character actors who express true ‘range’ in their art.
+There is one ‘ism’, however, I am willing to accept in reference to this work, i.e. ‘expressionism’… ‘American Expressionism’.

-And I pray your definition of musical color, i.e. tonality, is not limited to mere diatonic procedures…
+And I pray one’s definition of musical color, i.e. tonality, is not limited to mere diatonic procedures…

-Therefore ‘atonality’ is a ‘non-term’… I, in fact, experience it something like an ethnic slur… so please don’t use it in reference to my music!…
+Therefore ‘atonality’ is a ‘non-term’… I experience it as an insult… so please don’t use it in reference to my music!

-All music is tonal, atonal/tonal are political terms.
-I am proud to say that my range is rather extensive.
-I can write this new quartet, with all of its emotional and philosophical complexities, compose beautiful works for family audiences which they adore, create my ‘environmental works’ which combine ‘music concrete’ compositions created from natural sounds, live players and video… and have no problem with modern abstract forms.
+Atonal and tonal are limiting terms, often used as political bludgeons.
+I am happy to say that my personal musical range is rather extensive.
+I can write this new quartet, with all of its emotional and philosophical complexities, compose beautiful works for family audiences which they adore, create ‘environmental works’ which combine sound sculptures created from natural sounds with live players and video… and have no problem with modern abstract forms.

-I, of course, totally respect those who have evolved different artistic philosophies!
-Sure beats being an arms salesman…
+I, of course, respect those who have evolved different artistic philosophies! …Beats being an arms salesman…

 Such went our conversation!
 Thanks Joe!

-Enjoy the music and, again, my sincerest thanks to the brilliant musicians I am honored to deal with, without whom this work would be still wandering in the cosmic node.
+Enjoy the music!
+My sincerest thanks to the brilliant musicians I am honored to deal with, without whom this work would be still wandering in the cosmic node.